-Tara Deakin is the 2017 ATD Chair-Elect.
+Tara Deakin is the 2018 ATD Chair.

 Tara Deakin is the Head of Talent & Organization Effectiveness at TD Bank Group.
 As the lead for TD’s enterprise talent and organization development strategy, Tara has a mandate to grow the power of TD’s 85,000 employees and attract new colleagues to ensure the bank's future growth and ongoing delivery of legendary customer experiences.